Colorado Plateau / Southern Rockies

 Identify this bird by…

-Medium-sized with a bill slightly shorter than its head
+Medium-sized with a bill slightly shorter than head

-Breeding plumage - bold dark spots on their bright white breast and an orange bill.
-The back is dark brown
+Breeding plumage - Dark brown back, bold dark spots on their bright white breast and an orange bill.

-Non-breeding - breast is not spotted; it's plain white, while the back is grayish brown and the bill is pale yellow
+Non-breeding - plain white breast without spotting, back is grayish brown, and the is pale yellow

 Males and females look the same